TAGISWILD/SecureDataxChange/README.md

   Clone or download this repository (SecureDataxChange)

 ### Step 2
-  Open The Folder 📂 Now You Can Find SAome Items There You Go With Set_Me_Up_First.exe And Setup The Things...
+  Open The Folder 📂 Now You Can Find Some Items There You Go With Set_Me_Up_First.exe And Setup The Things...
   We Know That You Can Do This steps
   <BR>
 ![](Snaps/STEP1.png)

 ### Step 3
-  Now You Can Delete Some UnWanted Files...But be sure that you don't delete the main files main files.
+  Now You Can Delete Some UnWanted Files...But be sure that you don't delete the main files.
   The Folder Snap Contains All Snapshots Of Every Step So If It Is Important You Think Then Keep Otherwise You Can Delete It Too..
   <BR>
   ![](Snaps/STEP3.png)